Chrome pigments: a nail expert shares a troubleshooting guide

 No mirror-like effect

-Chrome must be applied on top of a cured layer of non-wipe top coat.
-If applied directly onto a colour or a tacky layer, a mirror-like effect won’t be achieved.
-If the top coat isn’t sufficiently cured, quite commonly on the thumbs if the client hasn’t positioned these correctly, you will also experience this issue.
-Choose a good quality chrome that is very highly pigmented, with the smallest micron size and the fewest fillers to achieve the best effect.
+Chrome must be applied over a cured layer of non-wipe top coat.
+If applied directly onto a colour or tacky layer, a mirror-like effect won’t be achieved.
+If the top coat isn’t sufficiently cured (quite commonly on the thumbnails if the client hasn’t positioned these correctly), you will experience this issue.

 Top coat issues